 Come at the start of the expo to make sure you get as much info and are well rested for the big day

 Before and at the finish: Smile for the cameras.
-Hydrate and have your snack Medals will be given to each Half Marathon finisher at the finish line and a certificate with name, and timing will be handed over at the certificate counter.
-Check for photographs and more photographs at the finish.
+Hydrate and have your snack Medals will be given to each 25K, Half Marathon and 13K finisher at the finish line and a certificate with name, and timing will be handed over at the certificate counter.

-There will be a post run breakfast to get us to have a relaxed catch up with each other and celebrate your victory over a breakfast and a slideshow.
+There will be a post run breakfast at Ashiana Restaurant to get us to have a relaxed catch up with each other and celebrate your victory over a slideshow.
 Cost is Rs 300pp and you can book a breakfast coupon for a friend or family member etc too if they are with you.

-Photos and Results Congratulate yourself again and check out the event photographs
+Results Congratulate yourself again and check out the detailed results of the 13K, 21.1K and 25K at